 What is the difference between American Bobtail and Manx?

-The American Bobtail and the Manx are both distinctive cat breeds known for their unique tails, but they have several differences in terms of origin, appearance, and temperament.
+The American Bobtail and the Manx are both distinctive cat breeds with short tails, but they have several differences.

 The American Bobtail has a wild and rugged appearance reminiscent of a bobcat, including a muscular build and a short, stubby tail that is typically one-third to half the length of a normal cat’s tail.
 This breed also features a variety of coat lengths and colors.
 Temperamentally, the American Bobtail is affectionate, intelligent, and social, often forming strong bonds with their human family.
 They are playful and enjoy interactive games, making them excellent companions.

-In contrast to the American Bobtail’s origin, the Manx is from the Isle of Man, a small island in the Irish Sea, where it has been known for centuries.
+In contrast to the American Bobtail’s origin, the Manx is from the Isle of Man, a small island in the Irish Sea.
 The most striking feature of the Manx is their lack of a tail, although some Manx cats do have short tails.
 This breed generally has a rounded appearance with a sturdy, compact body and strong hindquarters, giving them a unique hopping gait.
 The Manx, while also friendly and affectionate, is often described as being a bit more independent than the American Bobtail.